AnalyticsAutomated/analytics_automated/docs/configuration_settings.rst

   CELERY_RESULT_BACKEND = 'redis://localhost:6379/0'
   CELERY_TIMEZONE = 'Europe/London'

-When running in production or in a distributed fashion you should ensure the CORS whitelist is correctly set.
+When running in production or in a distribured fashion you should ensure the CORS whitelist is correct set.

 ::